1100 Peachtree Street NE Suite 2800, Atlanta, GA USA 30309

 Michael Breslin focuses his practice on complex commercial litigation and emerging technologies, including telecommunications, fintech innovations, payments, blockchain and cryptocurrency.
 He represents individuals and companies, both plaintiffs and defendants, in litigation in state and federal courts and in arbitrations.
 Mr. Breslin has direct experience litigating claims involving confidential information and computer systems protection, trade secrets, cryptocurrency theft, false claims act claims, and complex contract disputes, as well as class action defense.
 He is a member of Kilpatrick Townsend's Complex Commercial Litigation team and chairs the firm’s Fintech Industry Team.
-He has experience litigating and settling consumer class actions involving claims under the Fair Credit Reporting Act and other federal statutes, and is also skilled in electronic discovery and computer forensics evidence.
-He has represented some of the nation’s largest technology-focused service providers and retailers, including Fortune 500 companies, in a variety of litigation and technology transaction matters.
+He is skilled in electronic discovery and computer forensics evidence, and has represented some of the nation’s largest technology-focused service providers and retailers, including Fortune 500 companies, in a variety of litigation and technology transaction matters.

 Mr. Breslin has been recognized as a Georgia "Rising Star" for General Litigation in 2020 and the nine years immediately preceding by Super Lawyers magazine.

 Representing a global leader in information solutions in numerous individual and class actions arising out of consumer credit and credit rating disputes.